Amy Klobuchar May Not Be The Candidate You Want — But She Could Just Be The One You Need

 Advertisement

+I find this surprising for a few reasons.
+For one, I grew up in this town — population 1,138 — and I know it’s home to a lot of folks with values more conservative than Klobuchar’s.
+We’re in a deep-red county, where almost 70% of voters chose Trump in 2016.
+So just the fact that people are seriously listening to the senior senator from Minnesota — the Democratic senator — seems like a win here.

 For Klobuchar, who’s currently trailing behind other candidates in the polls, these intimate events are part of the strategy.
-They’re a way for her to reach people on the ground, and keep her hooks in those who were intrigued by her poignant performance in the December debate, when she sparred with fellow candidate Pete Buttigieg, calling out the double standard that has brought him, relatively inexperienced, to the stage.
+They’re a way for her to reach people on the ground, and keep her hooks in those who were intrigued by her strong performance in the December debate.
+On that night, she once again sparred with Mayor Pete Buttigieg, calling out the double standard she believes has brought him, relatively inexperienced, to the stage.

 “The more I can have people understand me — and sometimes that’s hard to do in 30-second answers at a debate — the more they’ll understand my experience in getting things done, winning elections, and bringing people with me,” Klobuchar tells Refinery29 in a phone interview a few weeks after the event.

-When she says “people,” she doesn’t just mean those who are part of her base — women, farmers, and moderates.
+When she says “people,” she doesn’t just mean people who are part of her base — women, farmers, and moderates.
 She also means those who are skeptical of her electability, including Gen Zers and millennials, like her 25-year-old daughter Abigail, who are likely to lean to the left of Klobuchar.
-And, of course, former Trump supporters.
+And, former Trump supporters.

-Heather Magdanz, an Omaha, Neb., teacher who’s raised three children on her own for most of their lives, traveled an hour to hear Klobuchar speak here in Fremont County.
-Magdanz voted for Trump in 2016 because she thought it could be beneficial to have someone run the country “like a business.”
-But since his election, she’s changed her mind.
-“How do I intelligently say this — I think he’s off his rocker,” Magdanz tells Refinery29.
-“One thing that stood out to me about Amy’s speech was that she basically said: ‘Hey, I know some of you voted for Trump.
-Let’s move on, let’s make it better.’
-I was happy to feel forgiven when she spoke.”

 Advertisement